janet-dev/ci-milestone-project-2/README.md

 * make the game for 2 players, by generating 2 different coloured tiles with separate scoring

+* develop an accessible level for those who require a larger game board with slower moving targets, by maximising the grid size for larger tablets and desktops

 ## Technology Used

 * [HTML5](https://en.wikipedia.org/wiki/HTML5) and [CSS3](https://en.wikipedia.org/wiki/CSS) for building and custom styling the site.
+* [JavaScript](https://www.w3schools.com/js/js_history.asp) which is used to make the web pages interactive.
+* [EmailJS](https://www.emailjs.com/) provides the JavaScript library for sending emails without the need for server-side technology.
 * Wireframes from [Balsamiq](https://balsamiq.com/).
 * Developer platform from [Gitpod](https://www.gitpod.io/).
 * IDE integrated into Gitpod from [Visual Studio Code](https://code.visualstudio.com/).